Unlock Hip Flexors

 - Foam roller essentials

 - Postural assessment and exercise prescription

 - Injury-free running

 Rick strives to balance his work life with his personal fitness endeavors and travel.
 He has trained for and competed in the Manitoba Marathon, the 225 km Ironman Canada Triathlon, and the 160 km Sea2Summit Adventure Race in Whistler, BC.

 He has hiked 4,300 km along the Pacific Crest Trail from Mexico to Canada and mountain biked the 5,000 km Great Divide Mountain Bike Route over the Rocky Mountains from Mexico to Canada.
 An avid traveler, Rick has toured three continents and visited 17 countries.

 In 1997 he graduated with his Bachelor of Science degree in Kinesiology from Simon Fraser University.
-Rick recently completed his Masters of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
-Rick currently works as a lecturer, Kinesiologist, personal trainer, writer of exercise rehabilitation and exercise rehabilitation specialist in and around Vancouver, British Columbia, Canada.
+Rick recently completed his Master of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
+Rick currently works as a lecturer, Kinesiologist, personal trainer, writer of exercise rehabilitation, and exercise rehabilitation specialist in and around Vancouver, British Columbia, Canada.